jzy3d/jzy3d-api/jzy3d-core/README.md

 TestDemos.test a besoin de modifier les factory en offscreen

+Delete ChartScene that is not used (intention : spawn multiple views.
+Moreover Scene already hold a list of views

+Renderer3d to be moved to JOGL, extract CanvasListener interface?

+View
+- public GL getCurrentGL()
+- public GLContext getCurrentContext()
+- protected GLAutoDrawable getCanvasAsGLAutoDrawable()

 SEPARATE
 - IO MODULE TO AVOID MIXING WITH CLEAN API FOR TS etc GENERATION?